In a Nutshell

 1. Defining the Terms: Reliability vs. Availability

-In engineering, these terms are often used interchangeably, but they describe different physical properties of a system.
+In high-stakes engineering, these terms are often conflated, but they describe fundamentally different physical properties of a system.

-• Reliability is the probability that a system will perform its intended function without failure for a specific period of time.
-It is a measure of trust.
+The probability that a system will perform its intended function without failure for a specific duration under stated conditions.
+Reliability is a measure of **trust over time**.

-• Availability is the percentage of time a system is operational and accessible when required.
-It is a measure of uptime.
+The percentage of time a system is operational and accessible when required.
+Availability is a measure of **instantaneous readiness**.

 Reliability Lifecycle Analysis